-FIRST OFF: MERRY CHRISTMAS! – As always, below in these posts you’ll find the palette or scene pics to make these blog posts more interesting.
-Below there’s more about when snow & paint mix.
+FIRST OFF: MERRY CHRISTMAS! - As always, below in these posts you'll find the palette or scene pics to make these blog posts more interesting.
+Also about paint, when snow & paint mix.

 It's wonderful to paint the snow while it's snowing.
 As it is in sunshine.
 It's all good!
 But you'll need 1 or two umbrellas.
 One to keep the canvas dry and the second one to keep the palette snow-free.
 Bring the duct-tape to attach them to the easel.
 Another reason why an easel must be a sturdy one for harsher circumstances!